-Support me and my content (much appreciated, especially if you use and AdBlocker): become a patron.
+Support me and my content (much appreciated, especially if you use an AdBlocker): become a patron.

 Additional Resources and References

 Here are some useful peer-reviewed articles, blog posts, and books.
-Refer to these if you want to learn more about the t-test, p-value, effect size, and Bayes Factors.
+Refer to these to learn more about the t-test, p-value, effect size, and Bayes Factors.

 Cohen, J. (1988).
 Statistical Power Analysis for the Behavioral Sciences (2nd ed.).
 Hillsdale, NJ: Lawrence Erlbaum Associates, Publishers.

 Independent Samples T-Test (Paywalled)